This post is sponsored by OwlCrate Jr. All opinions are my own.

 Because of that, I often like to set out one or two choices for books or quiet time activities.
 When they have a specific idea or things to do during quiet time to focus on, they are better able to get in the mind frame of starting on it.
 And once they start doing them, their minds get absorbed in the activity.
 For instance, today, I set out a beautiful puzzle that my daughter was gifted a while back.
 She’d forgotten about it, but eagerly chose it today after I set it out.

 Along that line, it’s nice to rotate choices.
 You don’t need to have a huge stockpile of activities, but it can be nice to rotate library books, set out some new craft projects (like these beloved activity books or modeling clay).
 It’s also great to have a few special activities that are unique to quiet time.
 It makes that time so special and exciting!
+I mentioned the Yoto player above, and that’s something that my 4 year old only really pulls out during quiet time, so it always feels special and fun.

 Be sure to check out this post for 100+ consumable gifts for kids.
 There are tons of arts & craft ideas that make perfect quiet time activities!